-The Maiden’s Tower (Kiz Kulesi in Turkish) is a fantastic tower on the sea at the entrance of the Bosphorus, along Uskudar coasts in Istanbul.
+The Maiden’s Tower (Kiz Kulesi in Turkish) is a fantastic tower located on an islet on the sea at the entrance of the Bosphorus, along Uskudar coasts in Istanbul.
 Also known as the Leandros, is the one of the most popular landmarks and monuments of the city.